 “Gratitude is like a foundational piece of our soul,” said Paul Mills, a professor of family medicine and public health and the chief of the behavioral medicine division at the University of California in San Diego.
 “If we choose to tap into the magic of it, then there are so many beautiful downstream consequences.”

-In a study of 186 people with asymptomatic heart failure, for example, Miller found the most grateful participants tended to have better moods, higher quality sleep and more self-efficacy, or the feeling that they can take care of themselves.
+In a study of 186 people with asymptomatic heart failure, for example, Mills found the most grateful participants tended to have better moods, higher quality sleep and more self-efficacy, or the feeling that they can take care of themselves.
 They also had significantly less inflammation, which can exacerbate heart failure.

 A second study showed that people who kept a gratitude journal for eight weeks had a significant reduction in inflammation and improved heart rate variability, a measure of the variation in time between heartbeats.
 Low heart rate variability is associated with a greater risk of heart disease.
 Those who didn’t write down their blessings saw no such improvements.